 Scope and future of MBA in Pharmaceutical Management

-The pharmaceutical industry is one of the largest industry in India, its demand for efficient manpower is continuously on the rise.
-The winds of change globalization and liberalization are fast penetrating into the industry.
+Pharmaceutical industry is one of the largest industry in India, its demand for efficient manpower is continuously on the rise.
+The winds of change globalisation and liberalisation is fast penetrating into the industry.

 Some of the interesting facts of Indian Pharma industry are:

 - Pharma exports from India are forecasted to increase more than two folds over the next five years.
-During 2013-2015, opportunities on account of patent expiries amounted to around $ 125 billion creating a large opportunity for Indian Pharma industry
+During 2013-2015, opportunities on account of patent expiries will amount to around $ 125 billion creating a large opportunity for Indian Pharma industry

 - Accounts for over 10 per cent of global pharmaceutical production